elkhorn-heavy/walkthroughs/overthewire/natas/level04/README.md

 > There is nothing on this page

-Very interesting, but there must be _something_ somewhere.
+This is the same message as the previous challenge, but the assumption is that there must be _something_ somewhere else.

 ## Approach Strategy